Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/01_Introduction-to-Research-Data-Management.md

 **Presentation:**

 - Introduce the concept of research data and how research data is collected during the different phases of the research life cycle.
-To help with the slide presentation, definitions of research data and how research data is collected can be found in Resources 1 and 2.
+To help with the slide presentation, definitions of research data and how research data is collected can be found in Resources&nbsp;1 and 2.

 **Discussion:**

-- The instructor can initiate the discussion exercise by asking learners to discuss a research case (from their experience) or by playing one or two of the videos that are available within Resource 1 where researchers talk about their research.
+- The instructor can initiate the discussion exercise by asking learners to discuss a research case (from their experience) or by playing one or two of the videos that are available within Resource&nbsp;1 where researchers talk about their research.
-- The instructor can also use one of the case studies provided under Scary Tales (Resource 3) to demonstrate how things can go badly with poor research data collection.
+- The instructor can also use one of the case studies provided under Scary Tales (Resource&nbsp;3) to demonstrate how things can go badly with poor research data collection.

 ### Resources